12 Crypto Leverage Trading Strategies to Control Exposure

 • Get a sense of control

-If you spend time mastering a few coins you will start finding new opportunities and make more money than you made before just by focusing your energy on a few price charts.
+If you spend time mastering a few coins you will start finding cleaner setups and avoid a lot of noise and random trades.

 3. Never add to losers